 Get Financial Planning Help

-If you’re interested in doing a Smith Manoeuvre, it’s recommended that you speak to a financial planner.
+If you’re interested in doing a Smith Manoeuvre, I recommended you get the book and then speak to a financial planner.
 This can be a complex strategy and you need to be comfortable with a large amount of leverage, since the prices of your stocks jump up and down in value.

 I have a readvanceable mortgage and use the Smith Manoeuvre.
 If the Smith Manoeuvre is right for you, it just may be the best financial move you make, allowing you to pay off your mortgage and start an investment portfolio at the same time.